broadinstitute/CODECsuite/README.md

 prerequisite for C++ based programs.
 For snakemake workflow check out [here](./snakemake)
 1. git
-2. gcc 5.2 or above with c++14 support
+2. tested with gcc 5.2 and 7.3 with c++14 support
 3. cmake 3.18.3 or above

 First, recursive clone the repo and create a build directory which will holds the installion files and final executables.